-- Indoor and outdoor considerations: Indoor scenarios are challenging as they have more clutter, which causes more multipath that affects localization accuracy and missed detection of the wanted target in sensing, while the high pathloss and high mobility may limit outdoor performance.
+Indoor and Outdoor Considerations: Indoor scenarios are challenging as they have more clutter, which causes more multipath that affects localization accuracy and missed detection of the wanted target in sensing, while the high path-loss and high mobility may limit outdoor performance.
 To remove or suppress the interference of clutter, either more bandwidth or novel signal processing is needed, while novel waveforms and/or processing are needed to support high mobility.
 For outdoor, it is challenging to find good LOS links between the sensing transceivers and the object, especially in dense areas.
 The height of objects and UE mobility cause more issues for synchronization and processing overhead.
 The indoor and outdoor deployments are likely to differ.
-For instance, from a localization perspective, it is desirable to have APs distributed at different heights to estimate the elevation of the UE, which could be seen as more important for outdoor use cases. - Operational bands: The low-frequency ranges, i.e., in FR1, have a rich multipath profile, which makes it harder to perform L&S due to multipath interference.
+For instance, from a localization perspective, it is desirable to have APs distributed at different heights to estimate the elevation of the UE, which could be seen as more important for outdoor use cases.

+Operational Bands: The low-frequency ranges, that is, in FR1, have a rich multipath profile, which makes it harder to perform L&S due to multipath interference.
 On the other hand, the possibility of phase-coherent processing provides a means to resolve multipath and attain high accuracy.
 A promising alternative is the use of machine learning at lower frequencies in the form of fingerprinting.
 Fingerprinting L&S at lower frequencies improves the use of a database of signal characteristics for position estimation, which is matched to real-time measurements.
 Lower frequencies improve this method by providing better obstacle penetration and longer range, enhancing accuracy in indoor environments.
 Higher frequency ranges have a more sparse multipath profile and larger available bandwidth, providing a direct way to reject multipath interference.
 However, at FR2 and above, phase synchronization may not be attainable, so we revert to classical L&S methods.
-To some extent in FR1, but especially in FR2, LOS blockage detection will play an
+To some extent in FR1, but especially in FR2, LOS blockage detection will play an important role, as each receiver may be associated with a large number of transmitters but only a subset of which will have a LOS condition.